markossta/aied_2025_video_qg/src/models/README.md

 For Mistral-7B we used the [HugginFace version](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3)
 ## Fine-Tuning
 Fine-tuning was conducted for **PG-Video-LLaVA** and **Video-LLaMA** using the pre-processed LearningQ dataset.
-The original training code from the respective repositories was used for this process.
+The original training code from the respective repositories was used for this process (look at original repositiories).
+Depending of available GPUs the batch-size and learning-rate has to be adjusted (we used 1x NVIDIA H100).

-For **Video-LLaMA**, additional training data was prepared to ensure compatibility with the fine-tuning process (see folder `data_processing/`).

 ## Environment Setup
 Since the models have different dependencies, it is recommended to use a  **Conda environment** for each model to avoid conflicts.